 The agreement specifies the option elected and the available benefits.
 The wage benefit credit and the alternative investment tax credit may be used for up to 100% of the income tax liability.
-The wage benefit credit may also be used to retain a portion of the taxpayer's employer payroll withholding tax liability.
+The wage benefit credit may also be used to retain a portion of the taxpayer's income tax withholding liability.

-Activity as of December 31, 2015
+Activity as of December 31, 2016

-Credits were allowed under LB 620; however, to maintain confidentiality, information is reported.
+Credits were allowed under LB 620; however, to maintain confidentiality, information is reported in aggregate for 2010-2013, and 2014-2016.